l3mxny/ReBooted/README.md

 Chinese-speaking immigrant seniors struggle with technology not just because of language barriers, but because of tech anxiety, unfamiliar UI patterns, and lack of patient guidance.

-- Google Translate just converts words — it does not teach
+- Google Translate just converts words, it does not teach
 - ChatGPT requires you to know what to ask
 - No existing app is designed for seniors with low tech literacy and high anxiety

 **Target Users:** Chinese-speaking seniors (60+), low tech literacy, aging eyesight and limited dexterity, often living near adult children who are too busy to help.

 **Personal Origin Story:** I taught weekly technology and English lessons to 25+ Chinese-speaking senior citizens for 4 years, answering 50+ tech questions per month.
-ReBooted is built from 4 years of real observed struggles — not assumed user needs.
+ReBooted is built from 4 years of real observed struggles, not assumed user needs.

 ### Solution Summary & Key Features